kmoyu-xxx/kmoyu-xxx/README.md

-  2080: How can we have a ThermalNukeGrid Reactor in Singapore ? 🌋
+  2080: How can we have a ThermalNukeGrid Reactor on Mars ? 🌋
   <br>

 </h3>